1. Drugs

 What is Dilaudid used for?

-This medication is used to relieve moderate to severe pain.
-Hydromorphone is an opioid pain reliever.
-It acts on certain centers in the brain to give you pain relief.
+This medication is used to help relieve moderate to severe pain.
+Hydromorphone belongs to a class of drugs known as opioid analgesics.
+It works in the brain to change how your body feels and responds to pain.

 CHEMICAL NAME